franjo-G/My_Tools/README.md

+Help script to create a backup or restore a backup created with raspiBackup in a simple, dialog-driven way.
-raspiBackupDialog is an Helper Script to Start raspiBackup in a Dialog-guided Way It can simply be started without any options.
+It can simply be started without any options.
 Then first a query appears whether a backup should be created or a restore should be performed.
 In case of a restore it is asked if the last backup should be restored. (y/N) At (N) a corresponding backup can be selected from a list.
 Then the target medium is selected and raspiBackup does the rest.

 Required raspiBackup from https://github.com/framps/raspiBackup